Seattle-Explorers/homeaway_SDC_chelsea/README.md

 # Latitude: Description Service
-Prototype of a system architecture designed to handle production-level web traffic, refactoring a preexisting Description microservice of a service-oriented room reservation app.
+Refactor of an existing Description microservice as part of prototyping a system architecture able to handle production-level web traffic, for a service-oriented room reservation app.
 The Description service shows descriptive details about each available room listing.

 ## System requirements
   - Node 10.20.1